How to Access Property Records in Minnesota

 Voluntary liens are cordial arrangements that you agree to.
 For example, when you take out a mortgage, your lender gives you the money to buy the house, and you agree to let them place a lien on the property.
 If you fail to pay the mortgage, they can foreclose and sell the house to get their money back.

-If you cannot afford to buy a house with cash, you must take out a mortgage.
-The lender will lend you the money as long as you make regular payments plus interest.
+Mortgage Liens - If you cannot afford to buy a house with cash, you must take out a mortgage.
+The lender will lend you the money if you make regular payments plus interest.
 You use your house as collateral, and if you default on the loan, the bank can take it and sell it to pay off the debt.

 The following information may appear in a mortgage document: